 What is the challenge?

-The electric power systems are going through a transition that encompass digitalization, decentralization, and decarbonization.
-This will lead to more resilient power grids due to higher adoption of digital technologies, renewable power sources, and new battery storage systems.
+The electric power systems are going through a transition that encompasses digitalization, decentralization, and decarbonization.
+This will lead to more resilient power grids due to the higher adoption of digital technologies, renewable power sources, and new battery storage systems.
 Everyone will benefit from the enhanced control, efficiency, and maintenance capabilities, but it all has to start from smart test-driven design.
 There is a need for integrated solutions to improve power system performance which will be data-based, so the systems are built with the end specs in mind and thoroughly tested throughout all possible test scenarios in an automated manner.

 Who are the problem solvers?

 ETAP is an analytical engineering software specializing in the design, simulation, monitoring, control, analysis, optimization, and automation of electrical power systems.
 On the other hand, Typhoon HIL is specialized in providing powerful ultra-high-fidelity hardware-in-the-loop (HIL) systems for comprehensive microgrid and power electronics controls test, verification, and pre-certification.

 ETAP controllers can be deployed to the ETAP microgrid controller hardware, and are also plug-and-play compatible with Typhoon’s solutions.
 ETAP's controller can see all I/O signals exposed by Typhoon HIL hardware and allows for quick and easy configuration, reducing the time needed to configure I/O, tags, data slaves, and masters.
 This also reduces the man-hours to test both electrical and control systems in a closed-loop.